aehsu/pentimento/docs/controllers.rst

  .. js:class:: pentimento.timeController

- 	it is what it is
+ 	the constructor function for the timeController

  	.. js:function:: stopRecording(endTime)

  	ends the recording with the given time

  	.. js:function:: beginRecording(time)

  	begins a recording with the given time

  	.. js:function:: updateVideoTime(time)

  	updates the ``videoCursor`` of the state to reflect the given time

 .. _input-controller: